memfault/interrupt/_drafts/unit-test-mocking.md

 ### Integration Tests in Practice

-This type of integration test can us embedded software developers a lot of bang for our buck, but also cause frustration.
+This type of integration test can give us embedded software developers a lot of bang for our buck, but also cause frustration.

 #### Benefits